particle-iot/docs/src/content/tutorials/device-os/led.md

 To put your device in Listening Mode, hold the `{{system-button}}` button for three seconds, until the RGB LED begins blinking blue.

+You can also use [`particle usb start-listening`](/reference/developer-tools/cli/#particle-usb-start-listening) to enter listening mode.

 {{#if has-cellular-strength }}
 ### Cellular Signal Strength